 Has the discovery of owing back taxes come as a complete shock and surprise?
 Are you distressfully aware of your back tax debt, avoiding the fearful consequences?
 You need the help of tax relief specialists to help you find federal and state tax relief.

 Instant Tax Solutions (ITS) can take control of your tax debt problems and obtain a favorable settlement for you.
 Call us now for a free consultation.
 Delay leads only to increased penalties and fines and missed opportunities for solving the issue.

 Our attorneys and legal counsel have the skills, experience and education needed to help provide you the relief you need.
 Having our professional tax team behind you provides many benefits, such as:

 - Protection against loss of assets

-- Current knowledge of all tax relief options
+- Current knowledge of all federal and state tax relief options

 - Fair and financially manageable tax debt resolution